MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 requires prior correction for susceptibility-induced (EPI) distortions of the DWI dataset.
 The algorithm selects voxels with a segmentation partial volume of at least 0.95 for each tissue type.
 Grey matter and CSF are further constrained by an (upper) 0.2 FA threshold.
-A notable difference between this implementation and the algorithm described in [Jeurissen2014]_ is the criterion to extract single-fibre voxels from the white matter segmentation: this implementation calls upon the tournier_ algorithm to do so, while the paper uses a simple (lower) 0.7 FA threshold.
+Single-fibre voxels within the WM segment are then extracted using the tournier_ algorithm to do so (in contrast to original publication, see `Replicating original publications`_ below)

-The input tissue segmentation can be estimated using the same :ref:`pre-processing pipeline <act_preproc>` as required for :ref:`act`, namely: correction for motion and (EPI and other) distortions present in the diffusion MR data, registration of the structural to (corrected) EPI data, and accurate spatial segmentation of the anatomical image.
-Please refer to the instructions on the :ref:`act_preproc` to obtain the requisite 5TT tissue segmentation.
+The input tissue segmentation can be estimated using the same :ref:`pre-processing pipeline <act_preproc>` as required for :ref:`act`, namely: correction for motion and (EPI and other) distortions present in the diffusion MR data, registration of the structural to (corrected) EPI data, and spatial segmentation of the anatomical image.
+This process is therefore dependent on the accuracy of each of these steps, so that the T1 image can be reliably used to select pure-tissue voxels in the DWI volumes.
+Failure to achieve these may result in inappropriate voxels being used for response function estimation, with concomitant errors in tissue estimates.

 For further information, refer to the
 :ref:`msmt_5tt algorithm documentation <dwi2response_msmt_5tt>`.